 Josie Maran Bear Naked Makeup Remover Wipes

-I've always favored gentle foaming cleansers over makeup-removing wipes to wash my face.
-But a lot of women love the no-water-required convenience of wipes, plus they're ideal for this time of year; they remove sweat and runny foundation in one quick swipe.
+I've always favored gentle foaming cleansers over makeup-removing clothes to wash my face.
+But a lot of women love the no-water-required convenience of wipes.
+Plus they're ideal for this time of year; they remove sweat and runny foundation in one quick swipe.
 Model Josie Maran has launched some nice ones: Bear Naked Makeup Remover Wipes.

-A portion of every sale benefits the Polar Bear SOS, an initiative by the Natural Resources Defense Council that aims to have polar bears protected under the Endangered Species Act.
-One tragic effect of global warming is that rising temperatures have melted huge amounts of Arctic ice.
+A portion of every sale benefits the Polar Bear SOS, a Natural Resources Defense Council initiative that aims to have polar bears protected under the Endangered Species Act.
+One tragic effect of global warming is that rising temperatures have melted large amounts of Arctic ice.
 As a result, polar bears must swim further to find land and are drowning in the process.
 There are some heart-breaking images that document their plight....

 Eco factor: No parabens or artificial dyes or fragrance.
 A portion of proceeds goes to the Polar Bear SOS, an initiative by the Natural Resources Defense Council to get polar bears protected under the Endangered Species Act.